Black-Wyrm-Lair/Drizzt-Saga/README.md

 - Small rework of Valen encounter to be triggered only after finishing the Drizzt Saga story.

 By AL|EN:
- - Added Infinity Auto Packager
+ - Added Infinity Auto Packager.
  - Deprecation of the 'Raise the XP cap' component in favor of well-maintained components from various Tweaks mods.

+By Lzw104522773:
+- Added Simplified Chinese translation.

 </details>